 What are spider veins?

 Spider veins are small, thin veins that lie close to the surface of the skin.
 Although these super-fine veins are connected with the larger venous system, they are not an essential part of it.
-Factors that contribute to the development of spider veins include heredity, pregnancy and other events that cause hormonal shifts, weight gain, occupations or activities that require prolonged sitting or standing, and the use of certain medications.
+Factors that contribute to the development of spider veins include heredity, pregnancy and other events that cause hormonal shifts, weight gain, occupations or activities that require prolonged sitting or standing.

 Spider veins usually take on one of three basic patterns.
 They may appear in a true spider shape with a group of veins radiating outward from a dark central point; they may be arborizing and will resemble tiny branch-like shapes; or they may be simple linear and appear as thin separate lines.